Faculty of Arts, Humanities and Social Sciences

 Professor Joanne Hughes

-In 2015 she was appointed the first ‘UNESCO Chair on Globalising a Shared Education Model for Improving Relations in Divided Societies’, highlighting Queen’s as an international example of how shared education can promote reconciliation in divided societies.
+She has been appointed to the first ‘UNESCO Chair on Globalising a Shared Education Model for Improving Relations in Divided Societies’ taking forward a model of shared education around the world.

 Professor Jack Anderson

-Jack is a Professor in the School of Law and is recognised globally as an expert in the study of match-fixing in sport, having worked with Interpol, FIFA, FIFPro and World Rugby.
+Jack is recognised globally as an expert in the study of match-fixing in sport.
+He has worked with Interpol, FIFA, FIFPro and World Rugby

-He is a member of a United Nations Office of Drugs and Crime Expert Group on combating match-fixing in sport, and his work on sports law is cited frequently in sports arbitration awards globally and in sports-related judicial proceedings.
-In 2016 he was appointed to the Court of Arbitration for Sport.
+He is a member of a United Nations Office of Drugs and Crime Expert Group on combating match-fixing in sport.
+His work on sports law is cited frequently in sports arbitration awards and sports-related judicial proceedings.
+He was appointed to the Court of Arbitration for Sport, in 2016.

 Professor Sinéad Morrissey